+As an actor and producer, Jeff’s passion is great story telling.
 Born and raised on Long Island, Jeff grew up 45 minutes outside of NYC.
-His exposure to the performing arts as a child were school plays and family trips to Broadway during the holiday season, which was more than enough to spark interest in a career that would develop years later.
+His exposure to the performing arts as a child were school plays and family trips to Broadway during, which was more than enough to spark a young boy’s interest in an entertainment career.

 Jeff studied Fine Arts and Architecture in college, and after becoming an executive for one the country’s largest builders right out of the gate, he moved to the Big Apple to launch a very different career – acting.
 While settling into NYC an agent friend suggested that he attend a casting for male models.
 So with no experience Jeff showed up and a couple of days later found himself fronting Gianni Versace’s men’s market season in 1998.
 Although exciting, it was not Jeff’s passion.
 Jeff was taking night acting classes with Naomi Thornton at Michael Howard Studios in Chelsea which deeply inspired him.
 His NYC theater training over the years was essential in his development as an actor.
 Jeff had performed in several Off-Broadway productions and was recurring on All My Children.
 He then made the move to Los Angeles where he continued studying with several teachers, including one of his favorites New York Times bestselling author Larry Moss.

 Jeff has kept busy since arriving in Los Angeles and has been fortunate to play a wide variety of roles ranging from the Bad Guy to Disney Dad.
 Jeff has since appeared in a variety of television and digital series, movies and acclaimed indie films, one being a noir thriller This Last Lonely Place officially supported by the Humphrey Bogart estate.